3 Oz size, stainless steel thru-wired this is a great casting swimmer!

 I recommend that you very lightly "debur" the edges of the face of the lure using light finger pressure in a direction from the outside to the through hole

-so that you don't cause any splintering, and very lightly touch up the front of the lure with 220 or 400 sandpaper so that you don't remove any stock.
+so that you don't cause any splintering, and very lightly touch up the front of the lure with 220 sandpaper so that you don't remove any stock.

 Don't use a real thick coat of epoxy on these, keep them lightweight, and always use a loop knot on the front, never tie direct.